denten-books/plain-text/3-format.md

 [^ln3-symbolisms]: See @wittgenstein_philosophical_1974, 45.

 In this chapter I would like to move us towards a systematic study of format.
-The history of formalism, as I will outline it in the few few sections, contains within it at least these two contradictory intuitions about the nature of literary form.
+The history of formalism, as I will outline it in the next few sections, contains within it at least these two contradictory intuitions about the nature of literary form.
 Going back to the reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward,